-Harmonic distortion occurs when a hearing aid clips the peak of a pure-tone input signal, resulting in artifacts at harmonics (integer multiples) of that input signal.
+Harmonic distortion occurs when a hearing aid amplifier modifies the shape of a pure-tone input signal, resulting in artifacts at harmonics (integer multiples) of that input signal.
 For example, if you present a 500 Hz tone to the hearing aid, distortion artifacts could occur at 1000 Hz and 1500 Hz.